Questions and school responses

-We have an ‘open door’ policy where parents are invited to come in and speak to their child’s class teacher or the SENCo if they have a concern about the overall progress of their child.
+We have an ‘open door’ policy where parents are invited to come in and speak to their child’s class teacher if they have a concern about the overall progress of their child.
+Our SEN/D phase leaders will also attend these meetings when necessary.
 We strongly believe that the best outcomes for children occur when parents work in partnership with school.
 A particular example of this is working closely with parents of children with Autism to enable staff to understand specific individual needs and strategies.

 As part of our assess, plan, do and review cycle we look at the actions needed to support a learner towards their outcomes and highlight what each stakeholder can do in order to make a positive contribution.

 We have a regular reporting cycle where parents are informed of their child’s progress and a number of other opportunities where parents can meet with staff.
 At Parents’ Consultation evenings held in the autumn and spring terms, and following the annual end of year report (and through other means,) we clearly share what can be done by families at home to support the learning at school.
 Home learning is strongly encouraged in all year groups and our Home School Contact Books are a very useful means of communication between home and school, and are a useful way to record reading done at home.
 This is also reinforced by generic updates on the curriculum which we share though our curriculum newsletters and our school website.
 We host curriculum evenings to help families understand what learning is expected and how they can best support their child’s needs.
 Should more regular contact be required, our staff will make suitable arrangements to ensure that this is put in place.
 The weekly Friday Flyer sent to all parents and carers also includes links to learning being carried out in school.